JonJWong/In-the-Browser/README.md

 - Select song difficulty, and scroll rate, and then return to the main menu.

 During Gameplay:
-- Arrows are generated from an SSC file that is taken from an original simfile (SM5).
+- Arrows are generated from an .ssc file that is taken from an original simfile (SM5).
 - There will be the player's lifebar at the top of the screen.
 If this reaches 0, you fail!
 - While the song plays, judgements are reflected live, on-screen within the statistics block, as well as on the lane when an arrow is pressed.
 - A combo counter will appear when arrows are hit, that reflects how many arrows were hit in succession without missing.